* Upcoming seminar *

 10 May 2021

 It is of critical importance to conduct research during public health emergencies, such as the COVID-19 pandemic.
 Yet, research and the ethical review of research in these contexts present unique challenges, including the rapidity with which research and ethical review must occur.
 This seminar will explore the unique challenges associated with the ethical review of research during the COVID-19 pandemic, highlight the manner in which ethical review has adapted to address these challenges over the past year, and identify future opportunities for ethical review of research during public health emergencies.
+It was chaired by Carla Saenz and featured contributions from Maureen Kelley, Roli Mathur, and Raffaella Ravinetto.

 Read the full briefing here | Further reading and guidance